-- Review the previous year Annual Report (AR) and latest available data. - Implement strategic planning meetings with sub-recipients; community partners and state agencies from program areas (Traffic Records, Impaired Driving, Occupant Protection, Public Information and Education, Police Traffic Services, Media, LEL Coordination, Judicial and Youth. - Conduct a planning meeting with task forces, coordinating committees, partners, agency leaders and Mississippi Association of Highway Safety Leaders (MAHSL). - Develop the statewide problem identification, strategic and enforcement plans. - Prepare and distribute the Request for Application. - Implement grant writing workshops with key partners and stakeholders. - Analyze data to be used in prioritizing and setting of targets. - Review, rate, rank and select evidence-based projects based on problem identification, analysis and performance measures to include in the HSP. - Preparation of the HSP and Section 405 Applications; and - Prepare the AR for submission to NHTSA of the States accomplishments for the grant year.
+- Review the previous year Annual Report (AR) and the latest available data. - Implement strategic planning meetings with sub-recipients; community partners and state agencies from program areas (Traffic Records, Impaired Driving, Occupant Protection, Public Information and Education, Police Traffic Services, Media, LEL Coordination, Judicial and Youth. - Conduct a planning meeting with task forces, coordinating committees, partners, and agency leaders. - Develop the statewide problem identification, strategic and enforcement plans. - Prepare and distribute the Request for Application. - Implement grant writing workshops with key partners and stakeholders. - Analyze data to be used in prioritizing and setting of targets. - Review, rate, rank and select evidence-based projects based on problem identification, analysis, and performance measures to include in the HSP. - Preparation of the HSP and Section 405 Applications; and - Prepare the AR for submission to NHTSA of the States accomplishments for the grant year.

-The HSP contains goals, targets, performance measures and strategies that the State has set for the FY20 grant year and is provided as part of the state application for FY20Federal highway safety funding.
+The HSP contains goals, targets, performance measures and strategies that the State has set for the FY23 grant year and is provided as part of the state application for FY23 Federal highway safety funding.
 The MOHS safety program is based on detailed problem analysis and problem identification that precedes the selection of projects for funding.